-Glory went outside to her car.
-She remembered it had been hard to concentrate.
-The asphalt parking lot sizzled in the sun, waiting to burn her feet and legs.
-The swirling in her head made her limbs feel heavy.
-Anguish, confusion, suspicion, contempt.
+Glory had gone outside to her car and she recalled that it had been hard to concentrate.
+The asphalt parking lot sizzled in the sun, waiting to sear unprotected skin.
+The heat wrapped around Glory’s feet and legs.
+Swirling sensations inside her brain of anguish, confusion, suspicion, and contempt, made her limbs feel heavy.
 What exactly was Preacher Ted planning to do with all that money in a secret account.
-She was dead certain that whatever his plan was, it was not going to involve her.
+She was dead certain that whatever his plan was, it did not involve her.

 Leaving the bank that morning, she had driven north along Oak Street and parked the car near Frisco Pond.
 She had gotten out and walked to the edge of the water.
 She recalled how the gentle sound of the waves lapping at the shore had been calming.
 What to do?
 What to do?
 She wanted the pain to end.
 So many times, she had wished he would just go away.
 Abandon her and their son.
 But why should he get all that money, leaving her and Little Teddy high and dry?
 Hadn’t she paid her dues, listening week after week to Preacher Ted’s devoted worshipers sing his praises?
-That day, after Bridie told her about the bank account with $3,000, her long-simmering resentment had finally reached a rolling acidic boil.
+That day, after Bridie told her about the new account with $3,000, the simmering resentment that she had nurtured for so long erupted.

-Glory remembered how she drove home and went immediately to the potting shed behind the house.
-She had remembered the two small brown paper bags each filled with white powder that her neighbor who worked at the lead mine down the road had given her to use for poison bait.
-She had mentioned seeing mice in her cellar whenever she turned on the light.
-Now she was curious whether the paper bags were still in the potting shed where she had left them.
-They were.
+When Glory returned home from the bank that day, she went immediately to the potting shed behind the house.
+Her neighbor who worked at the lead mine down the road had given her two small brown paper bags filled with white powder to use as poison bait, after she mentioned seeing mice in her cellar when she turned on the light.
+The paper bags were still in the potting shed right where she had left them.

-In the potting shed, her discovery of the satchel bag had been purely by accident.
-As she turned to leave, carrying the two paper bags, her leg had brushed against the corner of an old tarp that stuck out from under the work bench.
+While in the potting shed, she discovered the satchel bag by accident.
+As she turned to leave carrying the poison, her leg had brushed against the corner of an old tarp that stuck out from under the work bench.
 She hadn’t remembered seeing the tarp there before.
 And there was something underneath it.

 When she pulled away the tarp, there it was.
-A brand new satchel bag.
+A shiny new satchel bag.
 She dragged the bag out from under the bench and clicked open the clasp.
-The bag was empty except for a white scrap of paper sitting at the bottom.
+Inside, the bag was empty except for a white scrap of paper sitting at the bottom.
 She took out the paper and stared at the phone number that was written in pencil: DA 5-9343.

 “Hello?”
-It was a woman’s voice that answered.
+It was a woman’s voice that had answered.

 Glory said nothing and quietly replaced the phone receiver onto its cradle.
 It was then that she knew exactly what she had to do.
 Take back what was rightfully hers.
 Her dignity, her spirit, her sense of self-worth.
 It was the day she brought the two brown paper bags into the house and set them on a shelf in the pantry.